The Virginia Frank Child Development Center at JCFS is a nationally recognized pioneer in the field of family-centered child development.

 The therapeutic, developmental preschool at Jewish Child & Family Services offers a small, structured, language-enriched program that provides children who are unsuccessful in traditional early educational programs the opportunity to succeed.
 The program emphasizes a warm and caring environment that helps children develop socially, emotionally and cognitively toward their potential.

 When a developmental task is unusually difficult for a child, professional counseling may be needed to promote growth and change.
 While some situations require a short period of intervention, others may require additional long-term work.
 Our highly trained staff offers counseling to children and families who may be facing tragic losses, financial difficulties, marital concerns or illness, developmental delays, or other issues affecting child development.

-Through regular groups, Virginia Frank offers parents, grandparents, nannies, and children from birth to age 5 with opportunities to meet others who also have young children, in order to share and discuss experiences, ideas and developmental issues and watch them unfold as children play.
+Through the Get Together group, Virginia Frank offers parents, grandparents, nannies, and children from birth to age 5 with opportunities to meet others who also have young children, in order to share and discuss experiences, ideas and developmental issues and watch them unfold as children play.